-- 2.1.1 The general project aims can be summarised as follows: - i. to adhere to and fulfil the agreed programme of works associated with the archaeological potential of the site, and, consequently, to successfully discharge any conditions, in whole, or in part, dependent on results; - ii. to inform a decision as to whether further archaeological investigation will be required in advance of further works on the Golden Gates; - iii. to compile a professional archival record of any archaeological remains within the test pit. - 2.1.2 The specific aims and objectives of the watching brief are: - i. to determine or confirm the general nature of any remains present; - ii. to determine or confirm the approximate date or date range of any remains, by means of artefactual or other evidence.
+- 2.1.1 The project aims and objectives were as follows: - i. to adhere to and fulfil the agreed programme of works associated with the archaeological potential of the site; - ii. to determine or confirm the general nature of any remains present; - iii. to determine or confirm the approximate date or date range of any remains, by means of artefactual or other evidence; - iv. to compile a professional archival record of any archaeological remains within the site.